Free Thai Movement: Pridi and the civilian regime, 1944–1947

 In June 1944, Phibun was forced out of office and replaced by the first predominantly civilian government since the 1932 coup.
 Allied bombing raids continued, and a B-29 raid on Bangkok destroyed the two key power plants on 14 April 1945, leaving the city without power and water.
 Throughout the bombing campaign, the Seri Thai network was effective in broadcasting weather reports to the Allied air forces and in rescuing downed Allied airmen.
 The new government was headed by Khuang Aphaiwong, a civilian linked politically with conservatives such as Seni.
 The most influential figure in the regime, however, was Pridi Banomyong (who was serving as Regent of Thailand), whose anti-Japanese views were increasingly attractive to the Thais.
 In the last year of the war, Allied agents were tacitly given free access by Bangkok.
 As the war came to an end, Thailand repudiated its wartime agreements with Japan.

 Unfortunately, the civilian leaders were unable to achieve unity.
 After falling-out with Pridi, Khuang was replaced as prime minister by the Regent's nominee, Seni, who had returned to Thailand from his post as leader of the Free Thai movement in Washington.
-The scramble for power among factions in late 1945 created political divisions among the civilian leaders that destroyed their potential for making a common stand against the resurgent political force of the Thai military in the immediate postwar years.
+The scramble for power among factions in late 1945 created political divisions among the civilian leaders that destroyed their potential for making a common stand against the resurgent political force of the Royal Thai Armed Forces in the immediate postwar years.

 Postwar accommodations with the Allies also weakened the civilian government.
 As a result of the contributions made to the Allied war efforts by the Free Thai Movement, the United States, which unlike other Allied countries had never officially been at war with Thailand, refrained from dealing with Thailand as an enemy country in postwar peace negotiations.
 Before signing a peace treaty, however, the United Kingdom demanded war reparations in the form of rice shipments to Malaya, and France refused to permit admission of Thailand to the United Nations (UN) until the Indochinese areas regained by the Thais during the war were returned to France.
 The Soviet Union insisted on the repeal of Thailand's anti-communist legislation.